 - Jesus Tried and True: Why the Four Canonical Gospels Provide the Best Picture of Jesus.
 Eugene, OR: Wipf & Stock, 2013.

 - Making Sense of the Bible: A Study of Ten Key Themes Traced through the Scriptures.
 Grand Rapids: Kregel, 2006.
-Republished through Wipf and Stock, 2013.
+Reprint, Wipf & Stock, 2013.

-- Coedited with Thomas Marinello.
+- With Thomas Marinello, eds.
 Not Weary in Well Doing: Essays in Honor of Cecil Stalnaker.
-Eugene, OR: Wipf and Stock, 2013.
+Eugene, OR: Wipf & Stock, 2013.

-- Coedited with Thomas Marinello.
+- With Thomas Marinello, eds.
 My Brother’s Keeper: Essays in Honor of Ellis R. Brotzman.
-Eugene, OR: Wipf and Stock, 2009.
+Eugene, OR: Wipf & Stock, 2009.